This document discusses support for debugging your Chapel program and a set of experimental settings to enable task monitoring and memory tracking.

 The compiler-generated executable has a

---gdb flag that can be used to
+--gdb flag that can be used

-exists to launch the program within a
+to launch the program within a

-lldb session.
-For best results, you
+gdb session.
+For best results, make

 When using almost any launcher, you can launch

 gdb by setting the

 This will open up a separate terminal emulator window for each locale,

 each running the debugger on that locale’s program instance.
 On the Mac